Welsh Springer Spaniel vs Welsh Terrier: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Dietary requirements differ between Welsh Springer Spaniel and Welsh Terrier based on their distinct physical builds and metabolic profiles.
 Welsh Springer Spaniel at Medium (35-55 lbs) needs caloric intake calibrated to their high (1-2 hours daily) activity level, while Welsh Terrier at Medium (20 lbs) requires nutrition matched to their moderate to high (45-60 minutes daily) energy output.
 Similar sizing means food costs are comparable, but ingredient requirements may differ based on each breed's health predispositions.
-Welsh Springer Spaniel's predisposition to Orthopedic Conditions may require specialized dietary formulations, while Welsh Terrier may benefit from diets supporting Eye Conditions.
+Welsh Springer Spaniel's genetic predisposition to joint conditions may require specialized dietary formulations, while Welsh Terrier may benefit from diets supporting Eye Conditions.
 Both dogs benefit from high-quality, species-appropriate nutrition, but the specific formula, portion size, and feeding schedule will differ.

 Living Space and Habitat Requirements